The Explanation Age - Next-generation Thought Leadership Coaching & Consulting

 Story Thinking Cycle ™

-Lesson Management is a broader topic than process management, change management, or classroom management.
-It is about how we define “what works” and how learnings are gained and sustained.
 Understanding this cycle allows us to evaluate each individual phase, and holistically manage an organization’s ability to prepare, innovate, change, and perform.
 And it allows us to connect the now-separate functions of Idea Management, Risk Management, and Operations Management:

 • Automation is where we manage proficiency through Operations Management, and distinguish between simplicity and elegance.